Randoffin/european_housing_prices_analysis/README.md

 •	Whether housing-price performance differs between EU and non-EU countries.
 •	Whether housing-price performance differs between Eurozone and non-Eurozone countries.
 •	Which countries may require further investigation because of unusually high or low price growth.

+In order to answer the analytical questions and provide insights, I followed the steps of the data analysis process: Ask, Prepare, Process, Analyze, Share, and Act.
 ________________________________________
 ## Approach